-This is a suggested approach based on guidance from the UK Council for Child Internet Safety for all staff 2017 and for DSLs and senior leaders.
+This is a suggested approach based on guidance from the UK Council for Internet Safety advice for education settings for all staff and for DSLs and senior leaders.

-Your responsibilities when responding to an incident
+Responsibilities when responding to an incident

-If you are made aware of an incident involving sexting (also known as 'youth produced sexual imagery'), you must report it to the DSL immediately.
+If you are made aware of an incident involving the consensual or non-consensual sharing of nude or semi-nude images/videos, including pseudo-images, which are computer-generated images that otherwise appear to be a photograph or video (also known as 'sexting' or 'youth produced sexual imagery'), you must report it to the DSL immediately.